Outsourcing relationship management: ORM in the enterprise

-In his 2004 book "The Outsourcing Revolution", author Michael Corbett discusses the challenges of integrating two separate business entities (the client and the external service provider) across the different organizational boundaries and differing motivations and objectives.
-More recently, Gartner has launched an outsourcing specialty which has conducted research in this area.
+In his 2004 book The Outsourcing Revolution, author Michael Corbett discusses the challenges of integrating two separate business entities (the client and the external service provider) across different organizational boundaries and differing objectives.
+Gartner analysts have published research on outsourcing governance and multisourcing, describing successful outsourcing as “a network of relationships, not transactions.

 In a 2006 study, IBM identified business model innovation as the most important success factor cited by the 765 global CEOs surveyed.
 The survey noted that "fully 65 percent of chief executives and other leaders say they will have to make fundamental changes in their businesses over the next two years.
 New products and services remain a priority, but they’re placing increasing emphasis on differentiating themselves through innovation in the basics of their business models.
 They believe that external collaboration across their business ecosystems will yield a multitude of innovative ideas."

 There are three aspects of ORM which companies typically pursue as part of their outsourcing strategy: